UgurUysal86/finalProjectTemplate/README.md

 #### 4.4.3 Analyzing the Results.

-* Ho: There is no sufficient evidence for a difference in reliability.
-* Ha: There is a sufficient evidence for a difference in reliability.

 After generating the data during the simulation experiment, a statistical hypothesis test using the software "R" was conducted.
 The data of the supervised-autonomous operation was obtained from [HUMAN-ASSISTED WEAPON SYSTEMS](https://github.com/UgurUysal86/project_template).

 * Comparing Amount of destroyed targets: 				 				**no significant difference**